Give old books

 The Book Rescue Project made its public debut at the Glendale Earth Day Fair at Verdugo Park.
 After securing a booth from the Glendale Office of Sustainability, Felix got to work publicizing, getting the community engaged, and building support.

-What started as a small stream of neighbors' books arriving in Felix's garage grew into more than 40 overflowing boxes.
+What started as a small stream of neighbors' books arriving in Felix's garage grew into more than 1,080 items and 40 overflowing boxes.
 Glendale Book Rescue diverted nearly 1,000 pounds of books and media from landfills—items that will now be put to good use and enjoyed.

 Glendale Book Rescue